agnim25/cs121-project/README.md

 10 Apurva Badithela 0.7541295604083703
 ```

+For options involving querying for a specific department, we have loaded data for the following departments:
+- Computing and Mathematical Sciences
+- Electrical Engineering
+- Applied Physics
+- Materials Science
+- Environmental Science and Engineering
+- Mechanical and Civil Engineering
+- Medical Engineering
+- Aerospace

 Press Ctrl+C to leave the program at any time.

 Files written to user's system:
 - No files are written to the user's system.

 Unfinished features:
-- Rigorous checks to validate user input (currently only basic checks are implemented)
+- Rigorous checks to validate user input (currently only basic checks are implemented, one potential issue is the case where adding to `users` succeeds but adding to `user_info` fails)
 - More detailed output for each feature
 - Rigorous permissions for students and mentors (currently permissions are through user_type flag)
 - Allowing users to insert/update data after signing up
 - Rigorous sign up for mentors (currently a mentor's sign up is linked to existing profiles just through matching emails)
-- Showing appropriate mySQL errors in the Python interface.
+- Showing more appropriate mySQL errors in the Python interface